 Thursday, 7 October 2010

-or 5 hot questions Buyers can ask to expose unqualified supplier salespeople!
+5 hot questions a Buyer can ask to expose unqualified supplier salespeople !

 The expression barking up the wrong tree apparently derives from the allusion to hunting dogs barking at the bottom of trees where they mistakenly think their quarry is hiding.

 As salespeople on the hunt for the their quarry - new business we can fall into a similar problem.
 A lot of noise and bluster but no end result!

 A story goes that once there was an email sent by a sales manager to his sales team which caused considerable confusion among the hunting pack.

 It read “Time will not be wasted visiting small accounts”

 The ambiguity caused a split in the sales team.
 Half interpreted the email as a directive not to visit small accounts whilst the other half interpreted it to mean that visiting small accounts was what was being expected from them by the manager.